codingchiro/Simpson-Says/README.md

 # UI-Build-Week-1
-UI Build Week 1 - One Line At Time
+UI Build Week 1 - Simpson Says
+Search for your favorite Simpson quotes with our app!